openstack-archive/fuel-docs/pages/reference-architecture/0010-overview.rst

 .. contents :local:

 Fuel deploys an OpenStack Environment with nodes that provide a specific set of functionality.
-In Fuel 6.1, you can deploy an environment with a single controller node and then add extra ones.
+In Fuel, you can deploy an environment with a single controller node and then add extra ones.